OpenAPI

 Adding retries to your SDK with x-speakeasy-retries

-OpenAPI spec extensions (opens in a new tab) allow us to add vendor-specific functionality to the spec.
+OpenAPI document extensions allow us to add vendor-specific functionality to the document.

 • Extension fields must be prefixed with x-.